 How does this relate to the “national” Atlantic Council competition?

 The winning team is guaranteed admission to the national competition, hosted by the Atlantic Council in Washington, DC, later in the spring.
 The other teams of course remain free to apply for admission to the national competition as well.
-Note that this year will be the seventh year for the national competition.
 For more details on the national competition, click here.